Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d2-deploy-twinit.md

 ## Upload the Scripts, Configurations, and Template Configurations

 1. Expand your new "QMV Project Maker" project in the extension panel
-2. Right click on the Scripts folder ad select "Bulk Load Scripts"
+2. Right click on the Scripts folder and select "Bulk Load Scripts"
 3. When prompted for a Script Info file, navigate to the directory in which you have saved the template code, and select ```setup/1.3.0/scriptInfo.json```
 4. When prompted to select script files, navigate to the directory in which you have saved the template code, and select all the ```.mjs``` files in ```setup/1.3.0/scripts```
 5. Once the script upload has completed, the panel will refresh and scripts will be displayed in your Scripts folder